felippeb/fibdemo-salt/envstandup/README.md

 $ gcloud auth login
 ```

-This will open a browser window, and ask you to authenticate with a user which has access to the project, fibdemo.
+This will open a browser window, and ask you to authenticate with a user which has access to the project, fibdemo-1205.

 ####Validate authentication with gcloud